-One of the men bringing in Mormon refugees is Joseph’s friend, Porter Rockwell.
+One of the men bringing in Latter-day Saint refugees is Joseph’s friend, Porter Rockwell.

-Well, as Porter is shepherding these Mormons who have just lost their property up to Nauvoo the Sheriff of Hancock County gallops through on his horse.
+Well, as Porter is shepherding these Latter-day Saints who have just lost their property up to Nauvoo the Sheriff of Hancock County gallops through on his horse.
 Now, as a sidenote, the Sheriff was actually in the process of moving to Nauvoo, too.
-The mobs had claimed that he was too friendly with the Mormons and so they were threatening his family, and his own life.
+The mobs had claimed that he was too friendly with the members of the Church of Jesus Christ of Latter-day Saints and so they were threatening his family, and his own life.

 And, that’s how thinly justice was being served in Hancock County – the county sheriff -- Sheriff Backenstos had to, as a refugee, move his family into the safety of Nauvoo – because the mob could not be contained.

 Well, the Sheriff rides through the railroad shanties past Porter and tells Porter and a man with Porter named John Redding that the mob is after him.
 And, he commands the men in the name of the people of the state to protect him.

 Porter and John turn to see four men riding down hill on horseback, chasing the Sheriff.
 At the head of this group is a man named Frank Worrell.

 Now, really quickly, we talked about how, outside of the Carthage Jail, while Joseph was inside, upstairs in the sitting room, there was a group of guards that were guarding the jail to protect Joseph from the mobs.
 And, these guards were members of the Carthage Grays – the Carthage Grays being Carthage’s militia that was called protect Joseph from the mob.

 A lieutenant in the Carthage Militia was a man named Frank Worrell.
 He was the captain of those guards stationed directly outside Carthage jail.